WeiYu1991/WeiYu1991/README.md

 ## Hi there 👋

 In chinese, as the saying goes, Teacher is a diligent gardener.
-Currently, I'm a gardener working on Shenzhen Longgang NO.2 Vocational School I often tell my students:
+Currently, I'm a gardener working on Shenzhen Longgang NO.2 Vocational School.
+I often tell my students:
 Have responsibilities,
 Have dreams and hope,
 Fight for ourselves,
 Fight for families,
 Fight for friends,
 Enjoy now,
 Imagine the future.

 <!--